 One thing hubs has taught me is about DIY is that it’s not about what you spend, or the value you add, it about how much fun you have along the way.
 I’m glad I found my partner in grime 🙂

 In retrospect, the Letraset letters were too big for this project (you can’t see the ‘s’ in partners) but I used what we had on-hand so we could use them up.
-I don’t think the Letraset brand is still available but if I were doing it again, I would either purchase a smaller size of of another brand of letters to make it more legible – or get a Cricut machine to design and cut my own.
+I don’t think the Letraset brand is still available but if I were doing it again, I would purchase a smaller size of another brand of letters to make it more legible – or get a Cricut machine to design and cut my own.
 But you get the gist of it 🙂

 Below you can see I displayed the mini adirondack chair, the ‘partners in grime’ planter and the terra cotta pots together on our Ikea Satsumas Plant Stand.